 A little brother and little sister run away from their cruel stepmother.
 But that’s not the last they’ve seen of her…

 Little Brother and Little Sister is a Brothers Grimm fairy tale.
 They flee their cruel stepmother.
 A bewitched brook changes the brother into a roebuck.
-A king marries the sister, but soon she is killed by her stepmother.
-When they succeed in bringing her back to life again, they kill the stepmother and the brother changes back into a man.
+After marrying a king, the sister is killed by her stepmother.
+The king brings her back to life, kills the stepmother and the brother changes back.

 Little Brother and Little Sister leave the stepmother